Exodus 4:1-5 – Handle It

 Why did God turn Moses’ staff into a serpent?
 Why did God tell him to grab the serpent by the tail?
-Why didn’t He tell him to grab it by the head to assure he wouldn’t get bit?
+What mighty thing is God wanting to do if you will just stop running and handle it?

 God has really been showing me something through this encounter with Moses at the burning bush.
-What has really stuck out to me is verse 4, when God tells Moses to reach out your hand and take it.
+What has really stuck out to me is verse four, when God tells Moses to reach out your hand and take it.
 I feel like I am speaking to someone right now, that you are going through some things that you are afraid to deal with.
-You are struggling with it, running from it, avoiding it, and the Holy Spirit told me to tell you, HANDLE IT!
+You are struggling with it, running from it, avoiding it, and the Holy Spirit told me to tell you, handle it!

 Suppose They Don’t Believe Me?